vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 * Go and C have reversed order of declarations.
 Reversing it manually is boring and error prone.
 There were many repeated declarations that I could do with a simple search-and-replace, e.g `YGNodeRef node` => `node *YGNode`
 * search-and-replace `->` to `.` as Go uses `.` for both cases (something that C++-28 should adopt)
 * Go doesn't support ternary operator and Yoga's developers are infatuated with it.
 That was one part where I had to be extra careful as it was more than mechanical change
 * Go doesn't support `xor` (^) and `or` (|) operator on bool.
-As it turns out, they are not neccessary. `x ^ y` is the same as `x != y`. `a | b` can be written as: `if b { a = true }`
+As it turns out, they are not neccessary. `x ^ y` is the same as `x != y`. `a | b` can be written as: `if !a && b { a = true }`
 * `switch` statement needs attention as in C `case` falls-through by default
-* Yoga uses `float` for coordinates and uses a few functions like `fmaxf` etc. Go only implements `float64` versions of
+* Yoga uses `float` for coordinates and uses a few functions like `fmaxf` etc. Go only implements `float64` versions of math functions.
+Missing functions were easy to write.
 * Yoga code was relatively easy to port partly because of lack of string handling, which is where Go and C differ a lot

 It took me 2 days to port C code to Go, get it compiling and passing some tests.
 But some tests were failing.

 ## Phase two - fixing bugs

-Yoga has a lot of tests which gave me confidence that when I port the code, I'll be able to verify the correctness of the port by porting the tests.
+Yoga has a lot of tests which gave me confidence that when the port is done,  I'll be able to verify its correctness by porting the tests.

 I ported the code, I started porting the tests and they were failing.

 I was in a pickle.

 2 days was enough to mechanically port the code but not even close enough to understand it.

-My first approach was to create a test program based on the test that was failing so that I can step through the code in the debugger.
+As far as I can tell you can't step through tests in the debugger, so I converted a failing test into a test program.

 I was pleasently surprised that debugger in Visual Studio Code works decently.